beNative/LogViewer/TECHNICAL_MANUAL.md

 - **IPC Handlers (`main.js`)**: The main process defines handlers for IPC channels:
     - `get-settings`: Reads `settings.json` from the user data directory (or creates it with defaults if it doesn't exist) and returns its content.
     - `set-settings`: Receives a settings object from the renderer and writes it to `settings.json`.
 This is how user preferences are persisted.
-- **Renderer Communication (`App.tsx`, `Settings.tsx`)**: The React components call the functions exposed on `window.electronAPI` (e.g., `window.electronAPI.getSettings()`) to interact with the settings file without ever having direct access to the file system.
+- **Renderer Communication (`SettingsContext.tsx`)**: The settings-related components call the functions exposed on `window.electronAPI` (e.g., `window.electronAPI.getSettings()`) to interact with the settings file without ever having direct access to the file system.

 #### Automatic File Logging
 The application maintains a persistent log file for diagnostic purposes.
 - **Log Rotation**: A new log file named `app-log-YYYY-MM-DD.log` is created daily in the application's user data directory.
 - **IPC Handler (`main.js`)**: The main process listens on a one-way `log-message` IPC channel.
 When it receives a message, it formats it with a timestamp and level, and appends it to the current day's log file.
-- **Renderer Communication (`App.tsx`)**: The central `logToConsole` function in the React app has been augmented.
-In addition to updating the in-app console's state, it also calls `window.electronAPI.logMessage()`.
+- **Renderer Communication (`ConsoleContext.tsx`)**: The central `logToConsole` function, provided by the `useConsole` hook, both updates the in-app console's state and calls `window.electronAPI.logMessage()`.
 This sends the log event to the main process to be written to disk.

 #### Session Management
 A core feature of the desktop application is persistent session management.
 This allows the user's work to be saved automatically and resumed later.